bsteuber/lizzie-gcloud-setup/README.md

 On Google Compute, you pay precisely by the amount of seconds your instance is running.
 There is also some overhead for disk storage, traffic etc, but I think that's almost neglectible compared to the GPU costs.
 See https://cloud.google.com/compute/pricing#gpus (the preemptible price) for a detailed listing.
 So for the default setup using a V100, in my region it currently would be $0.74/h.

+Preemptible VMs cost much less, and are always stopped after 24 hours, but they might be stopped if Compute Engine needs them for other workloads.

-Remember that the disk costs will continue even if you don't use Lizzie at all.
+Remember that the disk costs will continue even if you don't use Lizzie at all, currently around $0.30/month.
 So if you stop using it altogether, please remember deleting the instance and hard disk!

 ## Warning/Disclaimer

 If somehow the instance keeps running without your knowledge it can get very expensive.
-So after installation and each time after using Lizzie, please visit https://console.cloud.google.com/compute/instances and stop your instance if it isn't being stopped already (the stopping might take a few minutes, but if it prints "stopping" you should be fine).
+So after installation and each time after using Lizzie, please visit https://console.cloud.google.com/compute/instances and stop your instance if it isn't being stopped already (the stopping might take a few minutes, but if it prints "stopping" and then "Updated", you should be fine).

 The `run-lizzie.sh` script should automatically stop the instance after you close the Lizzie window (but check for yourself!), after the installation I don't stop it for you (because you likely wanna try it out anyways).